If you wish to set up your own childcare service in part of Bexley you will first need to identify suitable premises from which to operate.

 Become a childminder

-Childminding is currently the most popular kind of day care chosen by parents, offering childcare for babies and children of all ages, usually with hours that allow for greater flexibility - see 'Childminders' page (right hand menu) for more information.
+Childminding is currently the most popular kind of day care chosen by parents, offering childcare for babies and children of all ages, usually with hours that allow for greater flexibility.
 There is however, a cost to yourself to become a childminder and therefore it is advisable to take the next steps only if you have already been approached by parents who wish you to care for their children.

-You'd be self-employed, childminding in your own home, so the hours you'd work and the number and ages of the children you'd care for would, to an extent, be up to you.
-The maximum number you could take at any time would, however, be set by Ofsted.
+- You would be self-employed, childminding in your own home, so the hours you would work and the number and ages of the children you would care for would, to an extent, be up to you.
+The maximum number you could take at any time would, however, be set by Ofsted

-You'd be caring for individual babies and children according to their needs - taking them to toddler group or baby gym, for instance, if they're very young, combined with play at home, with plenty of opportunity for one-to-one activity and individual attention.
+- You would be caring for individual babies and children according to their needs - taking them to toddler group or baby gym, for instance, if they're very young, combined with play at home, with plenty of opportunity for one-to-one activity and individual attention

 The first step in becoming a childminder is to contact the Family Information Service and they will be able to advise you if this venture will be viable to you.